CBP Officer

 What if a non citizen entered on esta, then left without a passport (passport on which the person has entered was lost).
 How will the exit be recorder??
 The person left on a return certificate from an embassy that allowed him to exit without id

-Asked by Allana about 7 years ago
+Asked by Allana over 7 years ago

 There are many ways to identify if a person leaves the country.
 A passport is not required to identify a person exiting.